 The District has had sustained sufficient enrollment growth since the opening of our last new school (Creekside Elementary) to absorb the operating cost of the building into the annual budget.
-During the monitoring period (July 1, 2015 to June 30, 2016) the District did reserve \$1,500,000 in fund balance for facility start-up.
-Following the passage of the 2016 bond measure that funds four new schools the District has increased this fund balance reservation to \$4,000,000 in the proposed 2016-17 operating budget.
-The timing and location of these facilities is yet unknown and the set aside will currently cover the opening cost of a Middle School (\$2M) and an Elementary (\$1.5M).
+During the monitoring period (July 1, 2018 to June 30, 2019) the District did reserve \$8,000,000 in fund balance for facility start-up.
+Following the passage of the 2016 bond measure that funds four new schools the District has increased this fund balance reservation to \$9,000,000 in the proposed 2019-20 operating budget.
+The timing and location of all of these facilities is yet unknown and the set aside for the 2019-20 proposed operating budget will currently cover the opening cost of a Middle School (\$2.5M), two Elementary schools (\$3M) and sets aside funds for the opening of the 4th comprehensive high school (\$3.5M).
 This fund balance reservation will increase/decrease depending upon enrollment growth and the timing of the opening of the new facilities.
-The District's 4th comprehensive high school will require an additional \$3 to \$3.5M in fixed operating cost annually.